junglok/tem-docs/docs/batch/pbspro.md

 # Starting and managing jobs with PBS

-Batch processing is a method of running software programs called jobs in batches automatically.
+Batch processing runs programs, called jobs, automatically in batches.
-While users are required to submit the jobs, no other interaction by the user is required to process the batch.
+Users submit the jobs; no further interaction is needed to process them.
-Batches may automatically be run at scheduled times as well as being run on the available computer resources.
+Batches can run at scheduled times or whenever computer resources become available.
-For additional background, see [Batch Computing Overview](https://en.wikipedia.org/wiki/Batch_processing).
+For more background, see [Batch Computing Overview](https://en.wikipedia.org/wiki/Batch_processing).
-GSDC TEM computing cluster uses the Portable Batch System as implemented in Altair's PBS Pro across shared resources.
+The GSDC TEM computing cluster uses the Portable Batch System, as implemented in Altair's PBS Pro, across its shared resources.

 **URL**
 > [PBS Pro (Community Edition)](https://github.com/openpbs/openpbs)